The University of Aberdeen

 School of Law

-Stephanie's primary research interest are in Scots law - particilarly criminal legal history, evidence and procedural law, as well as gender and the law.
+Stephanie's primary research interest are in Scots criminal law - particularly legal history, with a focus in procedural law and gender and the law.

 Law and the Prosecution of Crime before the Justiciary Court, from 1580-1660s in Scotland: this PhD project examines the impact of the polictial and social context on the prosecution of crimes.
 To what extent can it be said that the political and social context of the early modern period affected the prosecution of crimes?
-This project raising interesting questions about Scots criminal law in the early modern period - particularly with reference to gender and the law with the crime of murdering ones own child.
-Can this research, into the prosecution of earlier forms of infant killing, affect the classification of 'infanticide'?
-This project will look at 'art and part' liability and the use of such in the early modern period.
+This project raises interesting questions about Scots criminal law in the early modern period - particularly with reference to gender and the law, crime and punishment and criminal liability.
 This project will explore two pleas of the crown: treason and homicide.
 Archival materials housed at the National Records of Scotland as well as printed sources will be utilized to examine early seventeenth century case law.
 Cases prosecuted before the Justiciary Court will also be catalogued in an index to her research.

 Elphinstone Scholarship (2017-2020)